broccolijs/broccoli-concat/README.md

 * outputFile – the output file that was created
 * sizes – a summary of each input file, and the associated pre-minified pre-gziped byte size.

+Want more details? like uglified or compressed sizes? (or have more ideas) go checkout: https://github.com/stefanpenner/broccoli-concat-analyser

 ##### Example:

 concat-stats-for/<id>-file.json